-Other internal audit activity

-Follow Up of Previous Internal Audit Management Actions 12 W/c 26 July September 2021

-To meet internal auditing standards, and to provide assurance on action taken to address recommendations 2021

-previously agreed by management.
-March 2022
+Objective of the review (Strategic risk) Days Proposed timing Proposed Joint Independent Audit Committee Follow Up of Previous Internal Audit Management Actions To meet internal auditing standards, and to provide assurance on action taken to address management 14 Week commencing 17 July 2023 September 2023 actions previously agreed with management.
 We undertake two visits during the year.
-W/c 17 January 2022

-Management 15 Throughout the -

-This will include: year

-Annual planning

-Preparation for, and attendance at, the Joint Independent Audit Committee;

-Regular liaison and progress updates;

-Liaison with external audit and other assurance providers; and

-Preparation of the annual opinions.
+Week commencing 19 February 2024 March 2024 Management This will include: 15 As and required - Annual planning Preparation for, and attendance at, the Joint Independent Audit Committee; Regular liaison and progress updates; Liaison with external audit and other assurance providers; and Preparation of the annual opinions.
+Total 148

-Total 135

-A detailed planning process will be completed for each review, and the final scope will be documented in an Assignment Planning Sheet.
+A detailed planning process will be completed for each review, and the final scope will be documented in an assignment planning sheet.
 This will be issued to the key stakeholders for each review.